imagej/imagej.github.io/_pages/develop/debugging-exercises.md

     @Plugin(type = Command.class,menuPath = "Plugins>Troubleshooting>E4 - Print ConsoleService")

-So, you can now run the `E4 - Print ConsoleService` command either via the menus or [command finder](/Using_the_Command_Launcher).
+So, you can now run the `E4 - Print ConsoleService` command either via the menus or the [search bar](/learn/getting-started#the-search-bar).
 You should get an exception:

 ![](/media/E4StackTrace.png "E4StackTrace.png")